ndyjrdn/BuzzgateVault/ASU/CSE 110/Module 3.md

 ==A programmer can output multiple character variables with one statement as follows: `System.out.print("" + c1 + c2);`.
 The initial "" tells the compiler to output a string of characters, and the +'s combine the subsequent characters into such a string.
 Without the "", the compiler will simply add the numerical values of c1 and c2, and output the resulting sum.==

 ### Common errors
-=using " "  instead of '' when assigning  a char.
-But don't forget the ' ' or
+=using " "  instead of ' ' when assigning  a char.
+But don't forget the ' ' or it will not compile

+## 3.6 Strings
+- a string is a sequence of characters
+- a string li